Here at Finchale Primary School we regard the safeguarding of children as a key priority.

 Staff and governors have completed Level 1 training together.

 Dr. Whitton and Mrs. Sleeman have completed the Level 2 Designated Lead Training for Child Protection and regularly attend training updates.

 Dr. Whitton has completed a number of Level 3 courses in child protection

 Staff are actively encouraged to be vigilant in order to maintain the safety of our children

-All staff and volunteers are given a copy of our Code of Conduct for and are directed to the document Keeping Children Safe in Education 2015.
+All staff and volunteers are given a copy of our Code of Conduct and our Safeguarding Summary.
+They are directed to our school Safeguarding Policy and the document Keeping Children Safe in Education 2015.